ComedicChimera/chai/README.md

 ### Target 3:

+- [ ] LLVM Debug + Metadata Bindings
+- [ ] Add Debug v.
+Release compiler flag
+- [ ] Generate debug info for all constructs so far

-Introduce debug information and include from here on.
+*Note:* Debug info will be included on all constructs from here on.

 ### Target 4: